laughingturtle/Angularjs-Form-Starter/README.md

 # Angularjs Form Starter

-This is just a basic form starter in angularjs with validation and password matching.
+This is just a simple, basic form starter in angularjs with validation and password matching.